corelan/mona3/README.md

-### WinDBGX
+### 2.2 WinDBGX

-### Immunity Debugger
+### 2.3 Immunity Debugger

-If you prefer to run `mona.py` under Immunity:
+If you would like to run `mona.py` under Immunity:

 * Download the `mona.py` file and place it under `C:\Program Files (x86)\Immunity Inc\Immunity Debugger\PyCommands`.
 You do not need `windbglib.py`
 * Install Python 2.7.18 32bit (not 64bit)
 * Make sure the 32bit version of C:\Python27 is in your path system environment variable.
-If you prefer not to do so, see the chapter on "Running Mona in Immunity"
+    * If you prefer not to do so, see the chapter on "Running Mona in Immunity" for ideas on creating a launcher .bat file that temporarily sets up the PATH.

-(If you open a command prompt and type `python`, it should invoke the Python 2.7.18 32Bit interactive console)
+    * If you open a command prompt and type `python`, it should invoke the Python 2.7.18 32Bit interactive console

+---

 ## 3. Running Mona